zhixuan1994/future-rockstars/README.md

 ## Development Progress

-All development can be tracked on our public Trello board [here](https://trello.com/b/sDJQagZ3/future-rockstars-python-project).
+All development can be tracked on our public Trello board [here](https://trello.com/b/sDJQagZ3/future-rockstars-python-project) and further information on our development progress and process can be found on this repository's wiki [here](https://github.com/thehouseplant/future-rockstars/wiki).

 ## Installation